m3nin0-labs/.github/profile/README.md

 ## 🎖️ Acknowledgments

-A special thank you to all contributors and supporters who breathe life into Personal Lab, making this journey of exploration and creation possible.
+A special thank you to all contributors and supporters who breathe life into this lab, making this journey of exploration and creation possible.